karlospn/mytechramblings-site-source-code/content/posts/create-a-website-with-hugo-and-gh.md

 - Create a second github repository: **dotnetramblings_source**
   -  The second repository is going to host the source code so every time we want to add a new post we will push the changes into that repository.
-- Create a github action that grabs the content from **dotnetramblings_source**, builds it and publishes the output into the **dotnetramblings** repository.
+- After we push the changes a github action will grab the content from **dotnetramblings_source**, build it and publish the output into the **dotnetramblings** repository.

 First of all I'm creating a .gitignore file because I don't want to push the **./public** folder into GitHub.
 Remember that the **public** folder contains the output of the Hugo build.

-After I create the .gitignore file I push everything into the dotnetrambligs_source.
+After that I push everything into the **dotnetrambligs_source** repository.

 ```bash
 cd dotnetramblings